lorenzoferrante/ShortifyActions/documentation.md

 Shortify Actions supports URL Scheme that enables to add content to it.

 ## Base URL
-The base URL for Shortify Actions is simply:
+The base URL for Shortify Actions is:
 `ShortifyActions2://`

 ## Paths